Decisions guide

 Core concept

-• – The baseline is fixed
+• – The base case is your reference (fixed)

 • – The base year is never changed